 Q. WHAT’S THE ANNUAL COST FOR COMPETITIVE?

-A. The registration fees and costs for the 2021-2022 Competitive Teams will be approximately $1050 (U10-U18) for the entire year (click on the registration tab of the website for complete information).
-Other additional costs are player equipment (uniforms), tournament fee, and travel.
+A. The registration fees and costs for the 2024-2025 Competitive Teams will be approximately $1050 (U10-U18) for the entire year (click on the registration tab of the website for complete information).
+Other additional costs are player equipment (uniforms), tournament fees, and travel.
 Families pay the registration fees on a payment schedule set up by New Orleans DFC.

 Q. IF MY CHILD DOES NOT MAKE A TEAM, CAN HE OR SHE STILL PLAY FOR THE CLUB?

-A. Players who do not receive an invitation to the program are encouraged to become pool players (go to pool player tab)
+A. Players who do not receive an invitation to the program are encouraged to become pool players or stay in the Grassroots program. (go to the pool player tab)

 Q. WHAT IS A POOL PLAYER?